Secrets

 }

-The secrets set using the CLI will be automatically injected into your application's environment at runtime.
+The secrets set using the CLI are automatically injected into your application's environment at runtime, so your application code doesn't need any special handling.
+Just read environment variables as usual.

 Common Use Cases